performing ourselves

 documentation

 Sound installation: ambisonic set mixed for 7.1 speaker system.
-Ambisonic is an ideal way to display sound because there is a multiplicity inherent to understanding gender politics, just as there is a multiplicity in ambisonic installations.
-There is flexibility for change in–a perpetual reorientation of self/speaker array based on people, things, and space.
-The person is the same, the audio input is the same, but the physical expression changes everything (i.e. moving from private headphone space to multi-channel loud speaker array in a gallery space).
+Ambisonic is an ideal way to display sound because it embodies the multiplicity inherent to understanding gender politics, just as ambisonic installations do.
+There is flexibility for change in a perpetual reorientation of the self/speaker array in response to people, things, and space.
+The person is the same, the audio input is the same, but the physical expression changes everything (i.e., moving from private headphone space to multi-channel loudspeaker array in a gallery space).

 ex. of interface on how to change orientation of audio based on orientation of person or things in space